the-laughing-monkey/OpenRLHF-M/docs/RunPodding_Multinode.md

    - Stop any existing Ray instances.
    - Start the Ray head node on `0.0.0.0` and on the defined ports (default: 6379 for Ray, 8265 for the dashboard).
    - Launch the remote reward model server and wait until it responds.
+   - Wait for the specified number of worker nodes to join (default: 1).
    - Submit the training job to the Ray cluster.

 ## Accessing the Cluster and Logs

 - The Ray dashboard will be accessible internally at: `http://<head_pod_id>.runpod.internal:8265`.
 - Training logs are stored in the script's checkpoint directory (e.g., in `./checkpoints/qwen2.5-vl-3b-ins-mathvista-grpo/logs/`).
+- Worker node logs are stored in individual log files within the same log directory.
 - Friendly output messages in the script assist in troubleshooting and monitoring the setup progress.

 ## Troubleshooting